Some posts contain compensated links. Please read this disclaimer for more info.

 - Ilok has one of Slavonia’s best castles, the Ilok Castle or Odescalchi Castle, from the 15th century built by Nicholas of Ilok, a Croatian viceroy and the King of Bosnia.
-The castle offers great views of the town, the Danube River, and the Pannonian Plains.
+The castle offers excellent views of the town, the Danube River, and the Pannonian Plains.

 - Visit some of the most famous wine cellars in Croatia.

 - Tour the highly recommended Iločki podrumi or the Old Wine Cellar, a unique heritage site that offers a fascinating history of wine cultivation and production in the region.
 The Cellar also offers a great restaurant, located in an old wine cellar from the 18th century.
-The restaurant offers delicious food, including homemade specialities from the region and excellent wine.
+The restaurant offers delicious food, including homemade specialties from the region and excellent wine.

 Where to Stay in Ilok